Phey Yew Kok: Political career

 Phey entered politics in the 1972 general election under the PAP banner for Boon Teck constituency, and won 66.8% of the vote.
 He attributed his win by saying that many in the constituency were members of SILO and PIEU.
 Phey was reelected in the same constituency in the 1976 general election, winning 71.9% of the vote.

 Phey had applied for a leave of absence from the Parliament of Singapore and it was granted on 4 January 1980.
 The leave was revoked on 26 February 1980 as its purpose, for Phey to deal with his court cases, was no longer valid with his escape from Singapore.
 His seat for Boon Teck constituency was vacated on the deadline of 31 March 1980 set by the Speaker, after he failed to turn up for Parliament.
 Despite calls for a by-election, the seat remained vacant until the general election at the end of the year.

+On the run and surrender

+While on the run in Thailand, Phey worked odd jobs to support himself and had no permanent address as he had no form of identification with him.
+On his return, Phey was completely blind in his right eye and suffered from severe hearing impairment.
+On 22 June 2015, Phey turned himself in at the Singapore embassy in Bangkok, and was brought back to Singapore the following day.
+He pleaded guilty to 12 of 34 charges, and was sentenced to jail for a period of 60 months.
+The sentence was backdated to when he was first remanded on 23 June 2015.
+On 24 October 2019, he was placed under the Singapore Prison Service's Home Detention Scheme (HDS) after he was deemed suitable for it.
+The HDS allowed prisoners to serve the remainder of their sentences in the community, under supervision.
+He completed the jail sentence on 23 October 2020, including one year under home detention.